GenericMappingTools/gmt/doc/rst/source/pstext.rst

 Composite characters (overstrike) may be indicated with the
 @!<char1><char2> sequence, which will print the two characters on top of each other.
-To learn the octal codes for symbols not available on the keyboard and some accented European characters, see Section `Character escape sequences` and Appendix `F. Chart of Octal Codes for Characters` in the GMT Technical Reference and Cookbook.
+To learn the octal codes for symbols not available on the keyboard and some accented European characters, see Section :ref:`Char-esc-seq` and Appendix :ref:`Chart-Octal-Codes-for-Chars` in the GMT Technical Reference and Cookbook.
 Note that :ref:`PS_CHAR_ENCODING <PS_CHAR_ENCODING>` must be set to an extended character set in your :doc:`gmt.conf` file in order to use the accented characters.
 Using the **-G** or **-W** options, a rectangle underlying the text may be plotted